junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Thanks to you."
 Raphael shakes the vial slowly, the grace inside spinning faster like a tiny whirlpool.
 "This is beyond stupid even for you, Castiel.
 I'm disappointed, to be honest.
 I wasn't expecting you to be so... reckless.
 But in the end, daring to fight against me already tells as much."

-His human heart bumps hard and fast inside his chest.
-Is he human enough now for the spell to work?
+His vessel's heart pounds hard and fast inside his chest.
+Is he human enough now for the sigil to work as he wants?
 Cas wonders, feeling the throbbing pain in the tears on his legs and over the whole body, wetness dripping from the wound.
 He takes the bet.
-The angel blade sliding into his palm behind his back.
+The angel blade slides into his palm behind his back.

-"What are you going to do to me?"
-He looks at the archangel, questioning, not letting his eyes blink, not showing any fear that the other might be looking for.
+"What are you going to do to me?" he looks at the archangel, questioning, not letting his eyes blink, not showing any fear that the other might be looking for.

 "Kill you, of course."
 Raphael is only two steps away now.
 "I don't see God or Balthazar or any of your monkey pets helping you this time.
 I'll kill your beloved Winchesters, too, rest assured."

 Cas swallows reflexively, at the bare mention of the word "Winchester".
-His thought drifts away to the look Dean threw at him right before he pushed him out, letting himself be pulled away by the monsters, facing all the leviathans by himself.
+His thought drifts away to the look Dean threw at him right before he pushed him out, letting himself be pulled away by the monsters, facing all the Leviathans by himself.
 Oh God.
 Cas winces.

 Raphael must notice that.
 The female face shows a slight hint of joy.
 "Feeling the fear now, finally?
 A little too late for that."
-The archangel raises his blade.
-"Good bye, Castiel."
+The archangel raises her blade.
+"Goodbye, Castiel."

 Cas ducks aside, showing the angel banishing sigil he was drawing on the wall with his own blood while talking.
-Pressing his palm on the center of the sigil, it brightens up, blasting Raphael and the two other of his followers away.
-The blast gives himself a small heated burn on the side of the body that is closest to the wall, but that is all it does.
+Pressing his palm to the center of the sigil, it brightens up, blasting Raphael and the other two followers away.
+The blast gives Cas a small heated burn on the side of his body that is closest to the wall, but that is all it does.

-The small alley returns to dark and silence like there were never any angels there.
-Castiel leans back to the bloody wall, slumping slightly, rubbing at his own eyes, ignoring the dripping blood from the sliced palm.
+The small alley returns to darkness and silence like there were never any angels there.
+Castiel leans back against the bloody wall, slumping slightly, rubbing his own eyes, ignoring the dripping blood from the sliced palm.

-Dean is still in Purgatory, he is exhausted and low in grace, the only being that can smuggle him to the Purgatory is dead.
+Dean is still in Purgatory, he is exhausted and low in grace, the only being that can smuggle him into the Purgatory is dead.
 He needs a plan, but he can't think of one.

 Castiel opens his eyes, looking up at the sky that is darkening slowly as the night falls, desperate.
-Almost like how human would pray.
-Dean would know what to do if he's here, he always can think of something.
-A next step, a joke to cheer up, an idea, something.
+Almost like how a human would pray.
+Dean would know what to do if he were here, he always could think of something.
+A next step, a joke to cheer up the team, an idea, something.

 What would Dean do?